Travel Tips for Costa Rica

-- Generally speaking, a week is enough to get a great oversight of the country and take in the key sights, such as the Arenal Volcano and Manuel Antonio National Park.
+- Generally speaking, 7 days in Costa Rica is enough to get a great oversight of the country and take in the key sights, such as the Arenal Volcano and Manuel Antonio National Park.

 - If you fancy hitting the beaches, plan in at least few days itinerary to explore the sine golden sands of Jaco or Tamarindo.

 - If you’re looking to join some longer hikes or explore off the beaten track, remember to allow enough time to get to and from your destination, as rural transport connections can often be slow and infrequent.

-- To get the best experience of Costa Rica, plan on spending at least 2 weeks in the country.
+- To get the best experience, plan on spending at least 2 weeks in Costa Rica.
 This will give you enough time to experience the best of Costa Rica from rainforests, beaches and volcanoes to wildlife and adventure activities.

 - Costa Rica is generally a safe travel destination, with the majority of visitors, including solo travelers not experiencing any serious problems during their stays.